pbassill/freescan/README.md

  * License URI: https://creativecommons.org/licenses/by/4.0/

 ## About
 This is a plugin I created for our website, https://www.hedgehogsecurity.co.uk.
+You can read more about our work at https://www.hedgehogsecurity.co.uk/penetration-testing.

 ## Install Instructions
 Download the repo and either zip it and install into wordpress via the UI or copy to your wp-contents/plugins folder.